astropy/astroquery/docs/cadc/cadc.rst

   Once the job is finished, the results can be retrieved.

-The functions can be run as an authenticated user, the ``list_async_jobs()`` function will error if not logged in.
+The functions can be run as an authenticated user, the ``list_async_jobs()`` function will error if not authenticated.
 For authentication you need an account with the CADC, go to http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/, choose a language, click on Login in the top right area, click on the Request an Account link, enter your information and wait for confirmation of your account creation.